EvotecIT/PSWriteHTML/readme.md

 - [Statusimo](https://github.com/EvotecIT/Statusimo) is a PowerShell module that is able to generate a Status Page entirely from PowerShell.
 - [Dashimo](https://github.com/EvotecIT/Dashimo) is a PowerShell module that makes generating Dashboards, nice looking HTML, a breeze.
+- [Out-HTMLView](https://evotec.xyz/out-htmlview-html-alternative-to-out-gridview/) is a PowerShell cross-platform command alternative to Out-GridView

 Following external libaries and frameworks are in use.
 They make `PSWriteHTML` what it is now.
 This list is dynamic and doesn't cover everything yet.